 By Barton Goldenberg

 A second key component of channel optimization is optimizing each selected channel – see diagram above – through the use of integrated processes and technology.
-(The first key component that I discussed in my August 10th blog post is achieving a balance between fulfilling each customer’s desired channel preferences versus achieving the organization’s desire to secure the lowest cost-to-serve channel option for each customer.)
+(The first key component is achieving a balance between fulfilling each customer’s desired channel preferences versus achieving the organization’s desire to secure the lowest cost-to-serve channel option for each customer.)

 I recently performed primary research on 10 best-in-class global organizations that have successfully integrated distribution channels.
 The majority of these companies have focused on putting into place business processes supported by Social CRM technology in sales pipeline/opportunity management, partner relationship management, marketing initiatives, and/or Social Media community building.
 Each company had meaningful challenges when putting into place the right business processes and then configuring their Social CRM software to drive efficiency into these processes.
 Yet those companies that have put the right processes and technology into place with their distributors are running away from the pack.